Leukemia is cancer of the body's blood-forming tissues, including the bone marrow and the lymphatic system.

 Treatment for leukemia can be complex — depending on the type of leukemia and other factors.
 But there are strategies and resources that can help to make your treatment successful.

 Leukemia symptoms vary, depending on the type of leukemia.
 Common leukemia signs and symptoms include:

 When to see a doctor

-Leukemia symptoms are often vague and not specific to the disease.
+Leukemia symptoms are often vague and not specific.
 You may overlook early leukemia symptoms because they may resemble symptoms of the flu and other common illnesses.

 Petechiae may look like a rash and usually appear in clusters.
 Here they appear on a leg (A) and on an abdomen (B). ...

 Scientists don't understand the exact causes of leukemia.
 It seems to develop from a combination of genetic and environmental factors.